AG Mark Herring sues Purdue Pharma, alleges company profited from opioid epidemic

 RICHMOND, Va.
 (WVEC) -- Attorney General Mark Herring filed a lawsuit Wednesday that alleged that Purdue Pharma profited from the opioid crisis in Virginia and made a continuous effort to prolong the crisis.

-The lawsuit also alleges that the effort to prolong the crisis came through a campaign of lies that span decades and violates the Virginia Consumer Protection Act.
+The lawsuit also alleges that the effort to prolong the crisis came through a "campaign of lies" that span decades and the company violated the Virginia Consumer Protection Act.

-Since 2007, 8,000 Virginians died from an opioid overdose, including 5,000 from a prescription opioid overdose.
+Since 2007, 8,000 Virginians died from an opioid overdose, including 5,000 from prescription opioid overdosed.
 During the same period, Purdue made false claims about the safety and effectiveness of its opioids, including OxyContin, according to the lawsuit.

 The suit was filed Wednesday morning in the Circuit Court of Tazewell County.